+What is Hyperhidrosis?
 Hyperhidrosis is the medical term for excessive sweating.
 Axillary Hyperhidrosis is when the sweating is particularly bad, under the arms.
 Sweating is one of the most important ways in which the body loses heat, however, people with hyperhidrosis, produce sweat in amounts far greater than needed to control their temperature.
-It is thought that about one in 200 people have some form of hyperhidrosis.
+It is thought that about one in 200 people have some form of hyperhidrosis. |

 There are two main types of hyperhidrosis.
 The more common type is focal hyperhidrosis, which can affect the armpits, hands, feet or face.
 Generalised hyperhidrosis is less common, affecting the whole body.
 This is often caused by other health problems such as diabetes or hyperthyroidism.
 Often when the health problem is treated, the sweating usually stops.